 Application monitoring must do a better job of gathering and reporting data across a broader scope of data center functional areas -- yet impose lighter requirements and operate more efficiently within the environment.

-The idea of unified performance monitoring has gained traction among monitoring tool vendors and users.
+The idea of unified performance monitoring and management has gained traction among tool vendors and users.
 The goal is to provide a simple and cost-effective tool to operate at superior levels of autonomy across functional areas without the pitfalls of agents.

-The impact is significant.
-Consider that a virtual machine (VM) can be spun up in a matter of minutes, but monitoring that new VM often requires the manual installation of agents, along with costly licensing and time-consuming configuration to add that VM to the range of monitored machines.
+The results are significant.
+Consider that a virtual machine can be spun up in a matter of minutes, but monitoring that new VM often requires the manual installation of agents, along with costly licensing and time-consuming configuration to add that VM to the range of monitored machines.
 An ideal expression of unified monitoring is to discover and respond to the new VM automatically using existing APIs that need no further software installation and little (if any) setup.

 The list of unified monitoring vendors is growing -- particularly as some well-established vendors embrace lightweight, API-driven monitoring along with log file analytics capabilities.
 Kowall points to vendors including AccelOps Inc., CA Technologies Inc., Centerity Systems Inc., GroundWork Inc., Ipswitch Inc., Kaseya, ManageEngine, ScienceLogic Inc., SolarWinds Inc. and Zenoss Inc. Vendors adopting log file analytics include HP, IBM, Elasticsearch, VMware (Log Insight), Splunk Inc. and SumoLogic.

 The promise and pitfalls for data center organizations is clear.
-Introduce unified monitoring in well-planned proof-of-principle projects, perform copious testing, and be sensitive to the various product roadmaps that might affect API availability into the future.
-Only then can you roll out unified performance monitoring in your data center.
+Introduce unified management in well-planned proof-of-principle projects, perform copious testing, and be sensitive to the various product roadmaps that might affect API availability into the future.
+Only then can you roll out unified performance management in your data center.